Commercial Real Estate Market Reports

-Knowledge is power in any industry, and here at Capital Rivers, we believe in using big data and technology to stay on top of the most important metrics and trends in our markets.
-Download one of our extensive market reports that include office, multi-family, retail and industrial to help you have a more in-depth understanding of Sacramento commercial real estate market.
+Knowledge is power in any industry, and here at Capital Rivers, we believe in using data and technology to stay on top of the most important metrics and trends in our markets.
+For our clients and prospective clients, we offer periodic general market research reports that include office, multi-family, retail and industrial to help you have a more in-depth understanding of Sacramento commercial real estate market.
 We are here to help if you ever have any questions.

 Retail comprises the properties that house the retailers and restaurants we frequent.
 They can be multi-tenanted (often with an anchor, or lead tenant, that serves to drive traffic to the property) or single-use, standalone buildings.

 The retail sector is complicated, as the type of shopping center—for instance, a regional mall, community center, strip center, or power center—is dictated by many metrics, including the size, concept, types and number of tenants, and trade area.

 Industrial buildings house industrial operations for a variety of tenants, and are mostly located outside of urban areas, especially along major transportation routes.
 The low-rise buildings can also be grouped into industrial parks.
 The properties are categorized into four types: